Stable presentation length of 3-manifold groups: Stable presentation length for hyperbolic 3-manifolds

 Cooper~\cite{cooper1999volume} showed that $\vol (M) < \pi \cdot T(M)$ for a closed hyperbolic 3-manifold $M$.
 The isoperimetric inequality by Agol and Liu~\cite[Lemma 4.4]{agol2012presentation} implies that this inequality also holds for a cusped hyperbolic 3-manifold.
 Delzant and Potyagailo~\cite{delzant2013complexity} remarked that a converse inequality does not hold, namely, the infimum of $\vol (M) / T(M)$ for the hyperbolic 3-manifolds is zero.
 Indeed, hyperbolic Dehn surgery \cite[Ch.
 4 and 6]{thurston1978geometry} gives infinitely many hyperbolic manifolds whose presentation length are divergent while their volumes are bounded.
 Delzant and Potyagailo used a relative presentation length $T(\pi _1 (M); \mathcal{E})$ to bound the volume from below, where $\mathcal{E}$ consists of the elementary subgroups of $\pi _1 (M)$ whose translation length are less than a Margulis number.
 They also showed that $\vol (M) \leq \pi \cdot T(\pi _1 (M); \mathcal{E})$ \cite[Theorem B]{delzant2013complexity}.
 In particular $\vol (M) \leq \pi \cdot T(M; \partial M)$.
 We use the stable presentation length to bound the volume instead of $T(\pi _1 (M); \mathcal{E})$.
 Cooper's inequality immediately implies that $\vol (M) \leq \pi \cdot \sT (M)$.
 A converse estimate holds for the stable presentation length.

 \begin{prop} The infimum of $\vol (M) / \sT (M)$ for the hyperbolic 3-manifolds is positive. \end{prop}

 In order to show this, we mention a connection between the presentation length and the complexity of a 3-manifold.
-For a closed 3-manifold $M$, the $\Delta$-complexity (or Kneser complexity) $\sigma (M)$ is defined as the minimal number of tetrahedra over the triangulations of $M$. $\sigma (M)$ is also defined for a cusped finite volume hyperbolic 3-manifold $M$ by ideal triangulations.
-The complexity $c(M)$ by Matveev~\cite{matveev1990complexity} is the minimal number of vertices over the simple spines of $M$.
-It holds that $\sigma (M) = c(M)$ if $M$ is irreducible and not $S^3 ,\R \mathrm{P}^3$ or the lens space $L(3,1)$, in particular, if $M$ is a hyperbolic 3-manifold \cite[Theorem 5]{matveev1990complexity}.
+For a closed 3-manifold $M$, the $\Delta$-complexity (or Kneser complexity) $\sigma (M)$ is defined as the minimal number of tetrahedra in a triangulation of $M$. $\sigma (M)$ is also defined for a cusped finite volume hyperbolic 3-manifold $M$ by ideal triangulations.
+The complexity $c(M)$ by Matveev~\cite{matveev1990complexity} is the minimal number of vertices in a simple spine of $M$.
+It holds that $\sigma (M) = c(M)$ if $M$ is irreducible and not $S^3 , \mathbb{RP}^3$ or the lens space $L(3,1)$, in particular, if $M$ is a hyperbolic 3-manifold \cite[Theorem 5]{matveev1990complexity}.

-The stable $Delta$-complexity $\sigma _{\infty} (M)$ and the stable complexity $c_{\infty} (M)$ of a 3-manifold $M$ are respectively defined as $\inf \sigma (N)/d$ and $\inf c(N)/d$ by taking the infimum over all the finite coverings $N$ of $M$, where $d$ is the degree of the covering.
+The stable $\Delta$-complexity $\sigma _{\infty} (M)$ and the stable complexity $c_{\infty} (M)$ of a 3-manifold $M$ are respectively defined as $\inf \sigma (N)/d$ and $\inf c(N)/d$ by taking the infimum over all the finite coverings $N$ of $M$, where $d$ is the degree of the covering.
 It holds that $\sigma _{\infty} (M) = c_{\infty} (M)$ if $M$ is a hyperbolic 3-manifold. $c_{\infty} (M)$ vanishes for a Seifert 3-manifold $M$, and $c_{\infty}$ has additivity for the prime decomposition and the JSJ decomposition.

 \blank

 \begin{prop} For a closed 3-manifold $M$, it holds that $T(M) \leq \sigma (M) +1$. \end{prop}

 \begin{proof} We take a minimal triangulation of $M$.
 Consider the 2-skeleton $P_0$ of this triangulation. $P_0$ has $2\sigma (M)$ triangles.
 Since a 2-complex $P$ in $M$ has a fundamental group isomorphic to $\pi _1 (M)$ as long as $M \setminus P$ consists of 3-balls, We can remove $(\sigma (M) -1)$ triangles from $P_0$ without changing the fundamental group.
 Therefore we obtain a presentation complex for $\pi _1 (M)$ with $(\sigma (M) +1)$ triangles. \end{proof}